pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32F429I-Discovery/Examples/PWR/PWR_CurrentConsumption/readme.txt

 @par Example Description

-This example shows how to configure the STM32F4xx system to measure different Low-power modes current consumption.
+How to configure the system to measure the current consumption in different low-power modes.

 The Low Power modes are:
   - Sleep Mode
   - STOP mode with RTC